 Social Security Factors for Married Couples

 Married couples often make a big mistake when it comes to deciding when to start taking their Social Security benefits.
-They view the decision as if they were single, which means the main factor they look at is their own break-even age.
+They view the decision as if they were single, which means the main factor they consider their own break-even age.
 Instead, they should be looking at the joint life expectancy of both partners.
-For married people, only considering at monthly checks in terms of a single life expectancy can become a very costly mistake — and one you can't alter once it's made.
+For married people, only considering monthly checks in terms of a single life expectancy can become a very costly mistake — and one you can't alter once it's made.

 In order to make the most beneficial claiming decision, marrieds must factor in spousal and survivor benefits.

 Keep in mind the following relevant factors when deciding when you should take Social Security as a married couple.